metapensiero/metapensiero.pj/README.rst

 Then there are special cases.
 Here you can see some of these conversions.
-Javascripthon cannot do a full trace of the sources, so some shortcuts are taken about the conversion of some core, specific Python's semantics.
+JavaScripthon cannot do a full trace of the sources, so some shortcuts are taken about the conversion of some core, specific Python's semantics.
 For example Python's ``self`` is always converted to JavaScript's ``this``, no matter where it's found.
 Or ``len(foo)``